 Benefit the open and interoperable Internet.

-At this time, the CCWG does not have specific guidance on how these three objectives should be prioritized or translated into specific program elements, such as selection criteria for funding applicants, although further consideration could be given to weighing certain criteria to indicate priority.
+Other than ensuring that all three goals must support ICANN’s mission, the CCWG does not have specific guidance on how these three objectives should be prioritized or translated into specific program elements, such as selection criteria for funding applicants, although further consideration could be given to weighing certain criteria to indicate priority.
 Depending on the design of the funding allocation mechanism, the objective of benefitting capacity building and underserved populations could be met in different ways.
-For example, priority could be given to applicants from underserved regions or organizations proposing projects to support underserved populations, as long as such prioritization is consistent with limitations set by ICANN's mission and bylaws.
-Alternately, a segment of the fund could be devoted to projects that build capacity in underserved regions, for example to explain the proceeds grant application process or the new gTLD application process.
+For example, priority could be given to applicants from underserved regions or organizations proposing projects to support underserved populations, as long as such prioritization is consistent with limitations set by ICANN's mission and Bylaws.
+Alternately, a segment of the fund could be devoted to projects that build capacity in underserved regions (sometimes called a “basket” approach), for example to explain the proceeds grant application process or the new gTLD application process.
 Applicants seeking funds in this category would be assessed against evaluation criteria related to this focus.
 Another possibility is that no preference is given to applicants from specific populations or locations, but measures could be taken to ensure that applicants from developing countries or underserved regions are aware of the opportunity to apply for grants and can participate on equal footing in the application process.
+This issue will need to be considered further in the implementation phase.

 The CCWG acknowledges that successfully reaching target populations and projects will be an ongoing process that may require programmatic adjustments over time.
 In particular, the reviews described in response to Charter Question #11 will allow those implementing the mechanism to see the initial range of applications and interest that comes in and identify and refine communications and outreach needs for future tranches.
 The CCWG discussed that one common method for reaching target populations and projects is to divide funds into segments and distribute funds to grant recipients in a series of “baskets,” each with a different programmatic focus.
 The CCWG suggests that in the implementation phase, it may be appropriate to consider such an approach, to the extent that it serves programmatic objectives.